Akashpandey0/BL_2115000098/readme.md

 ### 10th February

 - **What was taught**: Learnt about Encapsulation and Abstraction.
-- **What i Learned**: Learnt about Abstraction, Encapsulation, Interface, Polymorphism and practised some question on these related topics to enhance my skills.
+- **What I learned**: Learnt about Abstraction, Encapsulation, Interface, Polymorphism and practised some question on these related topics to enhance my skills.

 [Topic]